zchatt/ASAP-SpatialTranscriptomics/README.md

 6. Clustering: The reduced data is clustered using t-distributed Stochastic Neighbor Embedding (tSNE) and Uniform Manifold Approximation and Projection (UMAP) algorithms.

-7. Cell-type enrichment: The script performs cell-type enrichment analysis using gene markers for specific cell types, as in Script 1.
+7. Cell-type enrichment: The script performs cell-type enrichment analysis using gene markers for specific cell types, as described above.

 ### Usage
 To run the script, follow these steps: